typewriter-editor/typewriter/README.md

 ## Contributing

 Thanks for taking the time to help!
-We intend Typewriter to be a useful tool and always appreciate any contributions in building it, not matter how big or small.
+We intend Typewriter to be a useful tool and always appreciate any contributions in building it, no matter how big or small.

-Please submit issues to discuss things, PRs to fix things.
+Please submit issues, discuss things, contribute PRs to add or fix things.

 Our Contribution guidelines are available at [CONTRIBUTING.md](CONTRIBUTING.md)